-- (1) For the purpose of facilitating cooperation and exchange of information between the authorities participating in market supervision, the minister responsible for the field form a market supervision council in the Ministry of Economic Affairs and Communications. - (2) The market supervision council consists of representatives of all the authorities participating in market supervision under this Act and representatives of the ministries of their areas of government. - (3) The task of the market supervision council is to make proposals: - 1) for establishment of the strategic goals of market supervision and product safety; - 2) for shaping the structure and activity priorities of the market supervision authorities and for coordinated application for state budget funds; - 3) for furthering cooperation between the market supervision authorities and the Tax and Customs Board: - 4) for furthering the training and international cooperation of supervision officers; - 5) in other matters concerning market supervision. - (4) The composition and rules of procedure of the market supervision council will be approved by a directive of the minister responsible for the field. - (5) At the request of the Ministry of Economic Affairs and Communications market supervision authorities will submit information about the implementation of Regulation (EC) No 764/2008.
+- (1) For the purpose of facilitating cooperation and exchange of information between the authorities participating in market supervision, the minister responsible for the field form a market supervision council in the Ministry of Economic Affairs and Communications. - (2) The market supervision council consists of representatives of all the authorities participating in market supervision under this Act and representatives of the ministries of their areas of government. - (3) The task of the market supervision council is to make proposals: - 1) for establishment of the strategic goals of market supervision and product safety; - 2) for shaping the structure and activity priorities of the market supervision authorities and for coordinated application for state budget funds; - 3) for furthering cooperation between the market supervision authorities and the Tax and Customs Board; - 4) for furthering the training and international cooperation of supervision officers; - 5) in other matters concerning market supervision. - (4) The composition and rules of procedure of the market supervision council are approved by a directive of the minister responsible for the field. - (5) [Repealed RT I, 23.05.2020, 1 entry into force 24.05.2020]